ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 * Reduced pattern support:

-  * For many patterns, approximate matching is complex and can result in Hyperscan failing to compile a pattern with a "Pattern too large" error, even if the pattern is supported in normal operation.
+  * For many patterns, approximate matching is complex and can result in Vectorscan failing to compile a pattern with a "Pattern too large" error, even if the pattern is supported in normal operation.
   * Additionally, some patterns cannot be approximately matched because they reduce to so-called "vacuous" patterns (patterns that match everything).
 For